leoosalles/scrimba-react-chef-claude/README.md

 - **React Markdown + Remark GFM** — to render AI-generated recipes with support for GitHub Flavored Markdown syntax
 - **Fetch API** — for handling asynchronous communication between the frontend and the local backend API
 - **Node.js + Express** — to create the local API endpoint (/api) that processes incoming POST requests and communicates with the AI model to generate recipes
+- **Hugging Face Inference API** — for natural language processing and AI-powered recipe generation
+- **Vercel** — for seamless deployment, serverless backend hosting, and continuous integration with GitHub

 ---